scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

-You target a 4x4 area centered on a point in range, bestowing all creatures with a potent hex.
-All creatures must make a willpower save against your spellcasting roll.
-On fail, they gain 1 level of Hex, or Hex 2 on a critical.
+You target a 4x4 area centered on a point in range, bestowing a potent hex to all creatures in the area.
+Make a spellcasting roll against the creatures willpower save.
+On success each creature gains hex for 1 hour, or hex 2 on a critical.

 Increase the area by 1 for every level above 4th.